 The K.A.S.S.I.E.
 Project is dedicated to serving as a healing initiative for all survivors of sexual and domestic abuse/violence who are striving towards and struggling with controlling how their past affects their journey into a healthy life after abuse.

 To build a community of survivors who support one another on their journey to a healthy ‘life after abuse’.
 A community assembled to provide a non-clinical and non- intimidating support network enabling each survivor to openly share their obstacles and desires without being subjected to ridicule or judgment.
 Encouraging survivors through education & emancipation, in an effort to eliminate generational abuse and create generational healing.
 The K.A.S.S.I.E.
-Project promotes healing through healthy conversations in a safe, non-traditional environment where survivors can SHARE…HEAL…LIVE…
+Project promotes healing through healthy healthy conversations and healing thru the arts in a safe, non-traditional environment where survivors can SHARE…HEAL…LIVE…

 Encouraging & supporting all survivors to make the movement to